Zubenna/calculator-react/README.md

 ```
 npm test
 ```
 from the terminal.
 Jest will run all the tests written for this project.
+Result of the test will be displayed in the terminal for your assesment.

 ## Built With
 - JavaScript